sutta » sn » sn54 » Saṁyutta Nikāya 54.9

 Te iminā kāyena aṭṭīyamānā harāyamānā jigucchamānā satthahārakaṁ pariyesanti.

-Becoming horrified, repelled, and disgusted with this body, they looked for someone to slit their wrists.
+Becoming horrified, repelled, and disgusted with this body, they looked for something to take their life.

 Dasapi bhikkhū ekāhena satthaṁ āharanti, vīsampi …pe… tiṁsampi bhikkhū ekāhena satthaṁ āharanti.

-Each day ten, twenty, or thirty mendicants slit their wrists.
+Each day ten, twenty, or thirty mendicants took their lives.

 Atha kho bhagavā tassa aḍḍhamāsassa accayena paṭisallānā vuṭṭhito āyasmantaṁ ānandaṁ āmantesi: